-(Resolution 14)
+(Resolution 9)

-17. Authority to award shares under the Avi-Tech Restricted Share Plan 2021 (for controlling shareholders & their associates)
+12. Authority to grant awards and issue shares under the RSP 2021 (for controlling shareholders and their associates)

-That, when the Committee has decided on the grant of any awards in accordance with the provisions of the RSP 2021 to the controlling shareholders and/or their associates (the "Participants"), the Directors of the Company be authorised and empowered to grant awards in accordance with the provisions of the RSP 2021 to the Participants, and where such awards relate to the issue of RSP Shares, then pursuant to Section 161 of the Companies Act 1967, the Directors of the Company be authorised and empowered to allot and/or to issue such number of fully-paid RSP Shares to the Participants as may be required to be allotted and/or issued pursuant to the vesting of the awards under the RSP 2021, provided always that the aggregate number of RSP Shares available to the Participants under the RSP 2021 shall not exceed twenty-five per cent.
-(25%) of all the shares available under the RSP 2021 and that the number of shares available to each of the Participants shall not exceed ten per cent.
-(10%) of all the shares available under the RSP 2021.
+That, subject to further shareholder approval being obtained in accordance with Rule 853 of the Listing Manual, where the Committee has decided on the grant of any Awards in accordance with the provisions of the RSP 2021 to controlling shareholders and/or their associates (all such persons collectively, the "Controlling Participants"), pursuant to Section 161 of the Companies Act 1967, authority be and is hereby given to the Directors to:

+- (a) offer and grant Awards in accordance with the rules and terms of the RSP 2021 to the Controlling Participants; and - (b) allot and issue RSP Shares, as may be required to be allotted and issued from time to time pursuant to the vesting of Awards under the RSP 2021, to the Controlling Participants, provided that:

+- (a) the aggregate number of shares available pursuant to Awards granted under the RSP 2021 to Controlling Participants shall not exceed twenty-five per cent.
+(25%) of the shares available under the RSP 2021; and - (b) the number of shares available pursuant to Awards granted under the RSP 2021 to each Controlling Participant shall not exceed ten per cent.
+(10%) of the shares available under the RSP 2021.